SemanticMediaWiki/SemanticMediaWiki/tests/phpunit/Integration/JSONScript/README.md

 The `JSON` format was selected to lower the barrier of understanding of what is being tested by using wikitext with a schema like structure to provide an abstraction and hide testing specific PHP language elements.

+## How to update List of tests

+The `readmeContentsBuilder.php` script can be used to update the list of available test cases, including their descriptions.

+To use this script, navigate to the following directory in your project:
+- `extensions/SemanticMediaWiki/tests/phpunit/Integration/JSONScript/`

+Once there, run the script using PHP with the following command:
+- `php ReadmeContentsBuilder.php`

+The script will automatically fetch the test cases, update the `README.md` file, and ensure that the list of tests is up to date with any changes made in the test case files.
+It will also generate the descriptions for each test based on the contents of the corresponding JSON files.

 <!-- Begin of generated contents by readmeContentsBuilder.php -->

 ## List of tests

-- Files: 334 (includes 1470 tests)
+- Files: 338 (includes 1460 tests)
-- Last update: 2020-05-09
+- Last update: 2025-03-31

 ### A
-* [a-0001.json](https://github.com/SemanticMediaWiki/SemanticMediaWiki/tree/master/tests/phpunit/Integration/JSONScript/TestCases/a-0001.json) Test API `action=smwbrowse`
+* [api-ask-0001.json](https://github.com/SemanticMediaWiki/SemanticMediaWiki/tree/master/tests/phpunit/Integration/JSONScript/TestCases/api-ask-0001.json) Test API `action=ask` with `api_version` 2 + 3
-* [a-0002.json](https://github.com/SemanticMediaWiki/SemanticMediaWiki/tree/master/tests/phpunit/Integration/JSONScript/TestCases/a-0002.json) Test API `action=ask` and `action=askargs` with `api_version` 2 + 3
+* [api-askargs-0001.json](https://github.com/SemanticMediaWiki/SemanticMediaWiki/tree/master/tests/phpunit/Integration/JSONScript/TestCases/api-askargs-0001.json) Test API `action=askargs` with `api_version` 2 + 3
+* [api-smwbrowse-0001.json](https://github.com/SemanticMediaWiki/SemanticMediaWiki/tree/master/tests/phpunit/Integration/JSONScript/TestCases/api-smwbrowse-0001.json) Test API `action=smwbrowse`
-* [a-0003.json](https://github.com/SemanticMediaWiki/SemanticMediaWiki/tree/master/tests/phpunit/Integration/JSONScript/TestCases/a-0003.json) Test API `action=smwbrowse`, `browse=pvalue`
+* [api-smwbrowse-0002.json](https://github.com/SemanticMediaWiki/SemanticMediaWiki/tree/master/tests/phpunit/Integration/JSONScript/TestCases/api-smwbrowse-0002.json) Test API `action=smwbrowse`, `browse=pvalue`
-* [a-0004.json](https://github.com/SemanticMediaWiki/SemanticMediaWiki/tree/master/tests/phpunit/Integration/JSONScript/TestCases/a-0004.json) Test API `action=smwbrowse` + `type=property` with limit/offset, sort
+* [api-smwbrowse-0003.json](https://github.com/SemanticMediaWiki/SemanticMediaWiki/tree/master/tests/phpunit/Integration/JSONScript/TestCases/api-smwbrowse-0003.json) Test API `action=smwbrowse` + `type=property` with limit/offset, sort

 ### F
 * [f-0001.json](https://github.com/SemanticMediaWiki/SemanticMediaWiki/tree/master/tests/phpunit/Integration/JSONScript/TestCases/f-0001.json) Test `format=debug` output